Learn more about Cardiothoracic Surgery Specialists and how to choose the right one for you

 A thoracic surgeon may also be known by the following names: chest surgeon, lung surgeon, heart and lung surgeon, general thoracic surgeon, trauma surgeon, and cardiothoracic surgeon.

-There are 457 specialists practicing Cardiothoracic Surgery in Florida with an overall average rating of 4.4 stars.
-There are 196 hospitals in Florida with affiliated Cardiothoracic Surgery specialists, including Tampa General Hospital, Adventhealth Orlando and Memorial Regional Hospital.
+There are 455 specialists practicing Thoracic Surgery in Florida with an overall average rating of 4.4 stars.
+There are 200 hospitals in Florida with affiliated Thoracic Surgery specialists, including Tampa General Hospital, Ascension St. Vincent's Riverside Hospital and HCA Florida Aventura Hospital.